keel-billed_-toucan-800_644b9430-f3ca-4cbd-b984-1afb890185d3

 Croaking Calls: Keel-billed Toucans produce a series of croaking calls that are often described as deep, guttural sounds resembling a frog's croak.
 These calls are used for a variety of purposes, including maintaining contact with group members, establishing territories, and signaling alarm in response to potential threats.

 Yelping Calls: Another vocalization characteristic of Keel-billed Toucans is a series of high-pitched yelping calls.
-These calls are typically shorter and sharper than the croaking calls and are believed to serve as a form of communication between mates or as a way to coordinate movements within the group.
+These calls are shorter and sharper than the croaking calls and are believed to serve as a form of communication between mates or as a way to coordinate movements within the group.

 Bill-Clacking Sounds: In addition to vocalizations, Keel-billed Toucans are known to produce bill-clacking sounds by rapidly tapping their bills together.
 This behavior is often observed during courtship displays, territorial interactions, or as a form of non-vocal communication between individuals.